Blade (unproduced film): Work under director Yann Demange and strike delays

 Ali said in December 2023 that he felt encouraged by the film's direction and creative team, and believed they would resume work shortly.
 After the SAG-AFTRA strike ended, most of the previously known actors were let go from the film, including Lindo and Pierre, though Goth remained attached; Pierre soon confirmed his departure, citing the film's creative changes since his casting, while Lindo said the project "just went off the rails".
 Chad Stahelski, who previously worked on several MCU films as a stuntman and second-unit director, said in January 2024 that he had discussed directing the film with Marvel.
 He said they had "the right people involved", but he was open to joining the project in the future if the current version did not work out.
 The next month, Sneider reported that the script had come to fruition and Ali was comfortable moving forward, debunking rumors that he had exited the film.
-Sneider later said the script had been revised to featuring Ali "just killing vampires".
+Sneider later said the script had been revised to feature Ali "just killing vampires".
 Demange amicably exited the film in mid-March, after the director and studio had grown frustrated with the film's long development.
 Ali had also become increasingly frustrated with the delays and the director.
 Filming was expected to begin in Mexico in mid-2024 and also take place in the United Kingdom later that year.
 Marvel Studios began searching for a new writer and director.
 Demange's exit was publicly revealed in mid-June.

-New work and search for a third director
+Search for a third director and changing priorities

 Shortly after Demange's exit was publicly revealed in June 2024, the film was considered unlikely to begin production in time to meet the November 2025 release date.
 A release delay had been expected as early as February 2024, amidst Disney's larger plans to scale back content.
 Disney CEO Bob Iger did not mention the film during an earnings call where he discussed Marvel's three other 2025 releases, and he said Disney would only release two or three Marvel films a year moving forward.
 Marvel Studios was reportedly no longer feeling pressure to get the film released following these efforts to reduce content output, and was prioritizing getting the film right.
 It was felt that the project had not received enough attention from studio executives due to Disney's mandate for them to overdevelop their production slate.
 Eric Pearson was rewriting the script by mid-June.
 A frequent writer for Marvel Studios, Pearson was internally seen as a "closer" who could "bring scripts over the finish line".
 He was expected to work on the script through the following months before it was shown to potential directors.
 The film's setting was changed to the present day.
 David S. Goyer contacted Marvel about writing the script, after previously working on the New Line trilogy, but the studio turned down his offer.